Home > Cruises > Europe Cruises > Northern Europe Cruises > Arctic Circle & Oktoberfest Collectors' Voyage

 Overview

-Begin and end your 29 day (28 night) cruise in Rotterdam onboard the Rotterdam and enjoy exclusive savings and cruise inclusions with Holland America and Global Journeys.
+Begin and end your 29 day (28 night) cruise in Rotterdam onboard Rotterdam and enjoy exclusive savings and cruise inclusions with Holland America and Global Journeys.

 Cruise Itinerary